 After graduating in 2014, she was working as a bat and avian fatality research technician when she saw an opening for a fulfillment specialist at Delta Waterfowl.

 “I jumped at the opportunity,” she said.

-Given Anderson’s determination and ability to remain upbeat while overcoming challenges, she was promoted to event coordinator in 2017.
+Given Robin’s determination and ability to remain upbeat while overcoming challenges, she was promoted to event coordinator in 2017.